VanshBhardwaj1945/cloud-resume-challenge-azure/README.md

 This document represents the current visitor count.
 Each time the API is called, the count value is incremented and updated.

-Using Cosmos DB allows for globally scalable, low-latency storage while maintaining a simple document structure.

 ### Creating and Deploying the API with Azure Functions

-The project explicitly requires that the frontend must not communicate directly with Cosmos DB.
-Instead, an API layer must handle all database operations.
+Instead of letting the frontend talk directly to Cosmos DB, I wanted to make the setup more secure and realistic, so I built an API layer to handle all database operations.

-To accomplish this, I created a Python based Azure Function with an HTTP trigger.
+To do this, I created a Python-based Azure Function with an HTTP trigger..

-The API layer is critical for security and architecture best practices:
-- Prevents exposing database keys in frontend JavaScript
-- Allows validation and control over database operations
-- Encapsulates business logic in the backend
-- Enables future scalability and maintainability

 ### Creating the Azure Function Project